Go Back

 Instructions

-• Prepare the chicken: If you purchased regular chicken breasts, slice them in half horizontally to make two thinly sliced fillets.
-Pat each piece of chicken dry with paper towels.
-Remove the heavy cream from the refrigerator.
+• Prepare the chicken: If needed, slice the chicken breasts in half horizontally to make thin cutlets.
+Pat the chicken dry with paper towels.
+Set the heavy cream on the counter so it can come to room temperature while you prepare the rest of the recipe.

-• Season the chicken: In a medium bowl, toss the chicken breasts with 1 tablespoon of olive oil and the blackened seasoning until evenly coated.
-Cover and let the chicken sit at room temperature for 15-30 minutes (time allowing).
+• Season the chicken: Add the chicken to a medium bowl and toss with 1 tablespoon olive oil and 1 to 2 tablespoons blackened seasoning until evenly coated.
+Let the chicken rest at room temperature for 15 to 30 minutes, if time allows.

-• Cook the chicken: Heat the remaining tablespoon of olive oil in a large skillet set over high heat.
-Once the pan is HOT, add the chicken and cook for 4-6 minutes per side, or until deeply browned and fully cooked.
+• Cook the chicken: Heat the remaining 1 tablespoon of olive oil and 2 tablespoons of butter in a large skillet set over high heat.
+Once the pan is HOT, add the chicken and cook for 4 to 6 minutes per side, or until deeply browned and fully cooked.
+If the chicken starts to burn, reduce the temperature as needed.
 Use a digital meat thermometer to check the internal temperature of the chicken.
 It should be removed from the pan and set aside when it registers 160-165℉.

-• Sauté the aromatics: Return the same skillet to medium heat.
-Melt the butter and add the shallots.
-Cook for 4-5 minutes, or until softened and lightly browned.
-Reduce the heat to medium-low to prevent burning.
-Stir in the garlic and cook for 30 seconds, or until fragrant.
+• Cook the shallots and garlic: Return the same skillet to medium heat.
+Melt the remaining 4 tablespoons butter, then add the minced shallots.
+Cook for 4 to 5 minutes, stirring often, until softened.
+Add the garlic and cook for 30 seconds, just until fragrant.

-• Deglaze the skillet: Add about 1 cup of the reserved pasta water to the skillet.
-Use a large metal spoon or spatula to scrape up any browned bits stuck to the bottom of the pan.
-Bring to a simmer, then reduce the heat to low.
+• Deglaze the skillet: Pour 1 cup of the reserved pasta water into the skillet and use a wooden spoon or spatula to scrape up any browned bits from the bottom of the pan.
+Bring to a gentle simmer, then reduce the heat to low.

-• Make the Alfredo sauce: Stir in the room temperature heavy cream, immediately followed by the cooked pasta.
-Toss continuously to emulsify the sauce and help it thicken.
-Add additional pasta water as needed (I typically add at least 1 more cup).
+• Make the Alfredo sauce: Slowly stir in the room temperature heavy cream, then immediately add the cooked pasta.
+Toss continuously until the sauce begins to come together and lightly coat the noodles.
+Add more reserved pasta water as needed to loosen the sauce and help it emulsify.

-• Stir in the Parmesan cheese: Remove the skillet from heat and stir in the blended (or grated) Parmesan cheese until fully melted, creamy, and smooth.
+• Add the Parmesan cheese: Remove the skillet from the heat and stir in the Parmesan cheese until fully melted, smooth, and creamy.

-• Return the chicken and serve: Slice the blackened chicken breasts into thin strips and serve them over the creamy Alfredo pasta.
-Season with salt and black pepper, to taste, and garnish with fresh basil if desired.
-Enjoy!
+• Slice the chicken and serve: Slice the rested chicken into thin strips and serve over the Alfredo pasta.
+Season with additional salt and black pepper, if desired, and garnish with fresh basil before serving.

 Notes

-Transfer leftovers to an airtight container in the refrigerator for up to 3-4 days.
-Freezing is not recommended.
+• Storage: Store leftovers in an airtight container in the refrigerator for up to 3 to 4 days.

 Nutrition